Banks School District

 Estacada School District

-Estacada School District leadership have worked to create a comprehensive plan that features two different learning options: a hybrid part-time on-campus model and a 100% virtual model.
+Estacada School District leadership have worked throughout the summer to create a comprehensive plan that features two different learning options: a hybrid part-time on-campus model and a 100% virtual model.
 This plan was developed with the understanding that our district may need to transition between these two models based on restrictions and the prevalence of COVID-19 in our community.

 Get the latest updates from the Estacada School District